 The ATAR Politics and Law course is a critical study of the processes of decision-making about society's collective future.
-A study of politics examines the structures and processes through which individuals and groups with different interests, beliefs and goals, deliberate and negotiate to make choices, respond to changing circumstances and enact laws.
-The study of law examines the system of laws governing the conduct of the people of a community, society or nation, in response to the need for regularity, consistency and justice based upon collective human experience.
+Knowledge and understanding of the principles, structures, institutions, and processes of political and legal systems gained from the Year 11 course is further developed in this course.

+Students are encouraged to follow current affairs.
+News stories about politics and law are frequently drawn upon to illustrate the course theory.

+The skills and values developed in the ATAR Politics and Law course allow students to become informed, active, and effective participants in the political and legal systems that affect their lives.
 The study of Politics and Law contributes to students' intellectual, social, and ethical development.
-The course aims to support all students in developing a sense of identity, and a sense of political, legal, cultural and social awareness.
-The study of Politics and Law can be a valuable background to careers such as law, political advocacy, public administration, community development, teaching, journalism, government and commerce.
+The course aims to support all students in developing a sense of identity, and a sense of political, legal, cultural, and social awareness.

+This course provides a valuable background to careers in the law, politics, political advocacy, public service, international relations, foreign affairs, community development, teaching, journalism, and commerce.